liuh886/GEO4300_2023/README.md

 Copyright (c) 2023 GEO4300 Geosciences Department of UiO.
 All Rights Reserved.
 Unauthorized copying of this file, via any medium is strictly prohibited.

-Visit (course page)[https://www.uio.no/studier/emner/matnat/geofag/GEO4300/index.html] and get permit to use this content.
+Visit [course page](https://www.uio.no/studier/emner/matnat/geofag/GEO4300/index.html) to get permit to use this content.